runtimeverification/ercx-tokens/README.md

 forge test --match-path test/MyERC20Test.t.sol --ffi
 ~~~

-> **Note:** Similarly, you can replace the ERC standard "20" to other ERC standard that we support if you wish to run other ERC test suite on your source-code contracts.
+> **Note:** Similarly, you can replace the ERC standard "20" to other ERC standard that we support if you wish to run other ERC test suite on the source code of your contracts.

-You can also test deployed tokens by pointing to their Ethereum mainnet adddess.
-See [I have a token-address.
+You can also test deployed tokens by pointing to their Ethereum mainnet address.
+See [I have a token address.
 How can I run the ERCx tests on it?](#i-have-a-token-address-how-can-i-run-the-ERCx-tests-on-it) for more detailed instructions.

 ## FAQ